JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 * [`kotlinx-datetime`](https://github.com/Kotlin/kotlinx-datetime), to process and format timestamps.
 * [Ktor](https://ktor.io/), a framework for sending and retrieving data over HTTP.
 * [`kotlinx.coroutines`](https://github.com/Kotlin/kotlinx.coroutines), to process network calls asynchronously using coroutine flows.
-* [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization), to deserialize JSON responses of the API into objects of entity classes used to process network operations.
+* [`kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization), to deserialize JSON responses of the API into Kotlin objects.

 All platform-specific code is wrapped in platform artifacts of the libraries, so you don't have to implement platform-specific calls yourself.